code-423n4/glow-finance-bug-bounty/README.md

 | Critical | Up to $10,000 in USDC |
 | High| Up to $2,000 in USDC |

 Rewards will be further capped at 10% of direct funds at risk at the time of reporting the bug.
 Funds at risk defined as funds at risk of being stolen to an EOA not controlled by the protocol or permanently locked and unrecoverable due to smart contract failure caused by griefing.
-Calculated based on a snapshot at report timestamp;.
+Calculated based on a snapshot at report timestamp.

 *Note: Actual reward amounts are determined at Blueprint Finance’s sole discretion.
 Factors influencing payout include report quality, completeness, and severity/exploitability.*